algirdasc/hass-eso/README.md

 # Intro
 This integration is for users which have smart [ESO](https://mano.eso.lt/) energy meters and does not have technical possibilities to add P1 interface (for example meter is far away from wireless reception).
-Keep in mind, that ESO site provides data for last 24 hours, therefore refresh rate is quite slow.
+Keep in mind, that ESO site provides data for last 24 hours, therefore refresh rate is quite slow (check for new data is performed every 2 hours).
 If you wish for real-time statistics - consider using 3rd party meters (like Shelly 3EM) or utilise P1 interface of smart meter.

 ### Disclaimer